-Panic Attacks Treatment Works
+Panic Attack Treatment Works!

 One focus of treatment for panic attacks revolves around cognitive-behavioral therapy to help you see the irrational or exaggerated fears you have that cause them or make you suffer from anticipatory anxiety about having one.
 You will quickly see how the disruption they cause is not nearly what you worry it will be, and the worries about having one are often much worse than the actual experience.

-Panic Attack Therapy Quick Start
+Panic Attack Treatment Quick Start

 These episodes are worsened when we fight against them.
 Pushing back often makes them more intense or at least more anxiety-producing.
 But realizing they are common, will not hurt you, and will pass can help a lot.
 Think of being at the beach on a day when the waves are high.
 What causes relaxation and comfort: Jumping into the waves or riding them to shore?